daniarherikurniawan/SPARK/README.md

 ### Additional notes
 - sha1sum file.jar
 - wget -O - "http://localhost:8080/" >> spark_home.html
-- cp SPARK/ backup_spark/ -r
+- copy folder: cp SPARK/ backup_spark/ -r
-- check size : du -sh
+- check size : du -sh file.txt

 ###Finding
+- we can specify minimum core to start the process
 - worker will connect to driver
 - worker will create executor as the number specified when submitting the app
 - CoarseGrainedExecutorBackend will be run by the worker